MODULE 4

 Instructor: Satya Vatti and Ben Becker

 What would it mean to reconstruct U.S. society from the ground up?
-This class introduces the framework of socialist reconstruction: an intentional, organized process to transform society’s foundations for the benefit of the working class.
-We’ll look at what would need to change: land ownership, housing, education, healthcare, and political power.
-We’ll explore how socialist planning could prioritize human need over private profit, and why building toward this future requires mass political struggle, not just policy reform or new elected officials.
+This class introduces the framework of socialist reconstruction: an intentional, organized process to transform the way society is organized for the benefit of the working class.
+We will look at what would need to change: land ownership, housing, education, healthcare, and political power.
+We will explore how socialist planning could prioritize human need over private profit, and why building toward this future requires mass political struggle, not just policy reform or new elected officials.

 Class 2: Can Workers Run Our Society?